 iPhoneBrowser is a free and open-source phone manager.
 It works with iOS only but is available on both PC and Mac. iPhoneBrowser lets you look at your iPhone just like you would a drive in Windows Explorer.
 You can use it to transfer, backup, preview, and delete files from your phone.

 This is a simple, open-source tool.
 However, the developers have not kept it up to date for a while, so there is no guarantee it will work with your devices.
-You can download iPhoneBrowser here.
-If you want more information on how it works, take a look at this website.
-Be advised that there are ads on the info site that will try to direct you to other sites.

 - Drag and drop file transfers